mingchii/music-recommanded-system/README.md

 Step 5: show the out-of- sample performance of the fitted model on the previously constructed test set, including the values of test set MAE, RMSE, and the OSR^2 values.

 ### collaborative filtering model
+We fit the low-rank collaborative filtering model on the training set previously determined value of k, and showed the test set MAE, RMSE, and the OSR^2 values.

+Furthermore, we additionally incorporate some of the features associated with the songs. independent varaibles such as genre of the song, year of the song released. we have treat these variables as factor/ categorical variables and build the model using only the same training set as before.

+On the final step, we use validation set B to perform blending of the collaborative filtering model.